sbogucki12/resume/README.md

 ## Timeline:

++ June 19, 2018:

+*Straightened out the formatting of the buttons on the experience component for mobile.
+Still need a tweak to Ipad Pro.*

+*Removed cover letter*

 + June 5, 2018:

 *Added a contact form, though not yet published because I am working on implementing a server-side NodeMailer via Node/Express*

 + June 4, 2018:

 *Refactored needlessly class-based components into stateless components*

 + May 31, 2018:

 *Added expansion panel listing technologies with which I have experience*

 + May 30, 2018:

 *Completed first draft of the rebranding*

 + May 29, 2018:

 *Rebranding via Material-UI*

 + May 25, 2018:

 *Built first draft tool*

 + Sometime Prior to May 25, 2018:

 *Created and deployed app*

 ## To Do: